lanjz/Hello-Word/blog/docs/Vue/Watcher更新顺序.md

     // This ensures that:
     // 1.
 Components are updated from parent to child. (because parent is always
     //    created before the child)
     // 2.
-A component's user watchers are run before its render watcher (because
+A hllComponent's user watchers are run before its render watcher (because
     //    user watchers are created before the render watcher)
     // 3.
-If a component is destroyed during a parent component's watcher run,
+If a hllComponent is destroyed during a parent hllComponent's watcher run,
     //    its watchers can be skipped.
     queue.sort(function (a, b) { return a.id - b.id; });